 FAQ for Vacation Rentals

-What Time is Check in/Check out?
+What time is Check in/Check out?

 Can I bring my pet?

-We have pet friendly properties and pets are allowed with the property owner's permission.
+We have pet friendly properties in which pets are allowed with the property owner's permission.
 An additional fee and a signed pet form to abide by the pet policies are required if a pet is approved.
 The property owner has the right to allow or decline a pet for no reason.

-Is there Cell Phone Coverage?
+Is there cell phone Coverage?